gyantal/SqCore/docs/Misc/Vnc-TigerVncCompile.md

 -- WARNING: You are not using libjpeg-turbo.
 Performance will suffer.  // but we use it.
 Whatewer.
 -- Could NOT find GnuTLS (missing: GNUTLS_LIBRARY GNUTLS_INCLUDE_DIR)  // still works without it.
 If you want to solve those, inspect the folder "cmake\Modules" folder e.g. for "cmake\Modules\FindNettle.cmake"

+If you receive a message "CMake Error: CMake was unable to find a build program corresponding to "MSYS Makefiles".
+CMAKE_MAKE_PROGRAM is not set.
+You probably need to select a different build tool." one way to solve it to replace -G "MSYS Makefiles" to -G "MINGW Makefiles" as the two are very identical and then run 'mingw32-make' instead of 'make'.
+Or use the general 'cmake --build .' which will figure it out which generator to use.

 Then call that build system to actually compile and link the project: